From Local to Global Justice

 Without losing sight of human development needs, if we aim to allocate responsibilities and raise the question regarding fair distribution of costs, we must first acknowledge the environmental overburden imposed by developed countries unto developing and less developed nations.

-We must ask who should be held accountable for greater financial initiatives aimed at avoiding environmental catastrophes and the devastating outcomes of climate change.
+We must ask who should be held accountable for more significant financial initiatives aimed at avoiding environmental catastrophes and the devastating outcomes of climate change, and whether it is an ethical duty for the wealthier nations to take the lead.

 When addressing global justice, one of the main challenges lies in global economic inequality, particularly world poverty and the unequal distribution of wealth, which is directly related to all sorts of inequalities, from job opportunities to health outcomes.

 Some contemporary thinkers argue that severe worldwide poverty could have been eradicated decades ago if affluent societies chose to do so.
-This negligence has already been called the “largest crime against humanity ever committed” and given its negative impact on human rights enjoyment and development performance, it begs us to question our political models and the structural changes required for the problem to be eliminated.
+This negligence has already been called the “largest crime against humanity ever committed” and given its negative impact on human rights enjoyment and development performance, it begs us to question the very governmental models we abide by and the structural changes required for the problem to be eliminated.

 How can different nations play a part in solving the problem?
 Could the creation of basic income guarantee programs balance such inequalities or would they, on the contrary, increase them?
 Are Western countries profiting from extreme poverty in other parts of the world?

 Through the last century, technology has done much to improve the lives of people in the Global North.
-Generalized access to basic resources such as sanitation, clean water, efficient energy sources or medical care have not only raised life’s expectancy, they have also enabled a dignified life where it didn’t exist before.
+Generalized access to essential resources such as sanitation, clean water, efficient energy sources or medical care have not only raised life’s expectancy, they have also enabled a dignified life where it did not exist before.

 However, access to technology and a better life is still unequal on a global scale.
 Uneven access to technology and development is one of the features that separates the Global South from the Global North.